 Act 150 of 1986 created Pennsylvania's state-funded Attendant Care Program, a non-Medicaid attendant-care benefit for adults age 18 through 59 with a severe physical disability who earn too much to qualify for Medicaid HCBS but still need attendant-care help.
 Act 150 fills the income gap above the OBRA Medicaid LTSS threshold ($2,982/month in 2026 = 300% of the SSI Federal Benefit Rate).

 Like OBRA, Act 150 hosts Services My Way and uses the same DCW eligibility rules, including the spouse exclusion.
-Act 150 participants typically pay a cost-sharing fee based on a sliding scale of income above 200% of the federal poverty level.
+Act 150 participants typically pay a cost-sharing fee based on a sliding scale of income above the federal poverty level.
 Apply through the Office of Long-Term Living at 1-800-757-5042.

 Pathway 4, Family Caregiver Support Program (FCSP), Act 204 of 1990